recette-lemon/dmc.wrap/README.md

 # DMC.Wrap
 ## API wrapper for [DMC.Chat](https://dmc.chat/).

-Code is still a little fucky, and not entirely tested, but basic stuff works.
+Code is still a little fucky, some of the event stuff isn't fully tested, but it has full API coverage.

 [Docs](https://eiko.cc/dmc.wrap/).